Beaver Island (Lake Michigan): Beaver Island Bike Festival

 The Beaver Island Bike Festival allows bikers to enjoy the scenery of Beaver Island at their own leisure.
 The festival occurs during the third week of June.
 Biker can bike 20 to 42 miles of self-paced biking.
 Campgrounds, rest stops, food, drinks, and restrooms are provided for those attending.
 Bikers can also visit the scattered historical sights and monuments throughout the island.
 There is also a downtown party to conclude the festival where music and entertainment is provided.

 Baroque on Beaver

-Founded in 2001, Baroque on Beaver is an event where orchestral and vocal performers come to Beaver island during the end of July and beginning weeks of August.
-This event is presented by the Beaver Island Performing Arts Alliance (BIPAA), where they strive to bring traditional classical music to this remote Great Lakes island.
+Founded in 2001, Baroque on Beaver is an event where orchestral and vocal performers come to Beaver Island during the end of July and beginning weeks of August.
+This event is presented by the Beaver Island Performing Arts Alliance (BIPAA), where they strive to bring Classical music to this remote Great Lakes island.

 Beaver Island Irish Féile

 Beginning in 2019, the Beaver Island Irish Féile showcases the Irish heritage of Beaver Island.
 The event takes place during the second week of September.
-The event includes music and activities that center around the unique history of the Island.
+The event includes Irish traditional music and activities that center around the unique history of the Island.